RHC-CIT-128-SP20/project-01-dizzmul/README.md

   * Comments that describe different sections of the code (5 pt)
   * Program suggests an ammo type that actually fits the gun(i.e program doesnt suggest 9x18mm rounds for a 5.56x45mm gun, only suggests 9x18 rounds) (20 pt)
   * Program accuarately accounts for the user's budget and situation when suggesting ammo (20 pt)
-  * Code is easy to read and understand (5 pt)
+  * Code is easy to read and understand
-* Turn in Drafts Updates in Canvas
   * Draft 1 (5pt)
   * Draft 2 (5pt)
   * Draft 3 (5pt)